frederic-perez/AmE-dictionary/data/dictionary.md

 __forte<sup>1</sup>__ _n_ :five::mega: Something in which a person excels. _Laundering money was his forte._
 __forte<sup>2</sup>__ _adv_ In a loud, forceful manner.
 Used chiefly as a direction.
 __forthcoming__
-__forthright__ _adj_ :three: Saying what you think and feel directly and honestly, without being afraid of other people’s reactions.
+__forthright__ _adj_ :four::dart: Saying what you think and feel directly and honestly, without being afraid of other people’s reactions.
 Direct and without evasion; straightforward: _a forthright appraisal; forthright criticism._ _Syn_ frank
 __fortified wine__
 __fortify__ _v_ To strengthen physically, mentally, or morally. _Syn_ sustain, encourage, confirm, cheer, strengthen, reassure, brace, stiffen, hearten, embolden, invigorate _Prayer fortified the congregants during their crisis._
 __fortitude__ _n_ :three: Strength of mind that enables a person to encounter danger or bear pain or adversity with courage. _Mental fortitude._